 Italy is a European country situated along the Mediterranean Sea.
-With a total population of around 60.4 million people and a central geographic location in Europe, Italy is home to a rich myriad of cultures.
+The total population of Italy is around 60.4 million people, and, as a central geographic location in Europe, the country is home to a rich myriad of cultures.

 Immigration in Italy: newcomers to Italian soil

 According to the United Nations Department of Economic and Social Affairs (UN DESA), around 6.3 million international migrants live in Italy.
-That’s approximately 10.4% of the country’s total population.
+That’s approximately 10.4% of the population of Italy.

 From 1990 to 2019, Italy’s immigration rate increased, with a significant spike occurring between 2000 and 2010.
 During this period, the immigration rate increased from 3.7% to 9.8%, which later stabilized to the current 10.4% recorded in 2019.